-If you’re accused of a felony in New York, you might have the right to testify at the grand jury.
+If you’re accused of a felony in New York, you might have the right to testify before a grand jury.
 However, testifying is risky.
-You must understand how the grand jury works to understand the risks of testifying, and the risks of not testifying.
+You must understand how the the proces works to understand the risks of testifying, and the risks of not testifying.

 A district attorney can’t bring a defendant to trial on felony charges without first getting an indictment.
 An indictment is a document that accuses a defendant of one or more crimes.

-A district attorney gets an indictment by presenting evidence to the grand jury.
-When the DA finishes presenting evidence, the grand jury votes whether to indict.
-If the grand jury votes not to indict, the case usually ends there.
-If the grand jury votes to indict, the case continues towards trial.
+A district attorney gets an indictment by presenting evidence to a grand jury.
+When the DA finishes presenting evidence, the grand jurors vote whether to indict.
+If the grand jurors vote not to indict, the case usually ends there.
+If the grand jurors vote to indict, the case continues towards trial.

 Because an indictment merely accuses a person of committing a crime, the law enables prosecutors to get an indictment with far less effort than it takes to get a conviction.

-Comparing grand jury proceedings to trials is a useful way to understand how the grand jury functions, how the grand jury favors prosecutors, and why testifying at the grand jury is risky for a defendant.
+Comparison to a trial is a useful way to understand how the grand jury functions, how it favors prosecutors, and why testifying is risky for a defendant.

-First, the prosecutor does not need a unanimous verdict from the grand jury.
+First, the prosecutor does not need a unanimous verdict.

 The grand jury is made up of grand jurors – regular citizens, just like trial jurors, taking time off from their lives to do jury service.
 After listening to evidence, the grand jurors will vote whether or not to indict you.